danteWei/CSCI-3120/CSCI 3120 A1/README.md

-I set the alarm interrupt to print "alarm start" every time it interrupts the prgroam, so that we know it is interrupter, but now I commented it out, please fell free to add it back if you want to.
+I set the alarm interrupt to print "alarm start" every time it interrupts the prgroam, so that we know it is interrupter, but now I commented it out, please feel free to add it back if you want to.
 If you need to trigger any other interrupt except SIGINT, use the following command `kill -s <signal name> pid` to invoke it.
 If you want to find the process ID, use the following command:
 `ps ax | grep <program name>`.
 For example, I use `./A1Exec` to invoke my program,